ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 ## Advisory Signal

-Throughput advice is a throughput that one network element expects to be supported.
+Throughput advice indicates what one part of the network expects to be achievable for flows that transit that portion of the network.
 It is possible that very different throughput is achievable -- either higher or lower than the advice -- as determined by congestion control.